aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

   - `{context}` - placeholder for passages retrieved from the seartch query - either a QnABot 'Text' item passage, or the Top `ALT_SEARCH_KENDRA_MAX_DOCUMENT_COUNT` Kendra passages
   - `{history}` - placeholder for the last `LLM_CHAT_HISTORY_MAX_MESSAGES` messages in the conversational history, to provide conversational context.
   - `{input}` - placeholder for the current user utterance / question
   - `{query}` - placeholder for the generated (disambiguated) query created by the generate query feature.
-NOTE the default prompt does not use `query` in the qa prompt, as it provides the conversation history and current user input instead, but you can change the prompt to use `query` inseatd of, or in addiotion to `input` and `history` to tune the LLM answers.
+NOTE the default prompt does not use `query` in the qa prompt, as it provides the conversation history and current user input instead, but you can change the prompt to use `query` instead of, or in addition to `input` and `history` to tune the LLM answers.
 - **LLM_QA_NO_HITS_REGEX:** when the pattern specified matches the response from the LLM, e.g. `Sorry, I don't know`, then the response is treated as no_hits, and the default `EMPTYMESSAGE` or Custom Don't Know ('no_hits') item is returned instead.
 Disabled by default, since enabling it prevents easy debugging of LLM don't know responses.
 - **LLM_QA_MODEL_PARAMS:** parameters sent to the LLM model when generating answers to questions.
 Default: `{"temperature":0}`.
 Check model documentation for additional values that your model provider accepts.
 - **LLM_QA_PREFIX_MESSAGE:** Message use to prefix LLM generated answer.
 May be be empty.